ESMValGroup/ESMValCore/doc/quickstart/find_data.rst

 Use of extra facets in the datafinder
 =====================================
-Extra facets can be used to locate data files within the datafinder framework.
+Extra facets are a mechanism to provide additional information for certain kinds of data.
+The general approach is described in :ref:`extra_facets`.
+Here, we describe how they can be used to locate data files within the datafinder framework.
 This is useful to build paths for directory structures and file names that follow a different system than the established DRS for, e.g. CMIP.
 A common application is the location of variables in multi-variable files as